keattang/eks-auth-proxy/README.md

   --cookie-secret  The secret used to sign cookies.
 This should be a random
-                   string that you generate this yourself using a secure algorithm.                                [string] [required] --login-url      The path to the login page.
-Unauthenticated requests are redirect to this page.           [string] [default: "/login"]
+                   string that you generate this yourself using a secure algorithm.                                [string] [required] --max-sessions   The maximum number of sessions to store in memory.
+This is useful to keep memory usage low if you expect high levels of use.                             [number] [default: Infinity] --login-url      The path to the login page.
+Unauthenticated requests are redirect to this page.           [string] [default: "/login"] --debug          Whether or not to enable DEBUG level logging [boolean] [default: false] AWS options

-AWS options
   --cluster-name           The name of the EKS cluster.
 This will be used to
-                          generate the EKS auth token.       [string] [required] --iam-role              The IAM role ARN to assume when logging in.
-The temporary credentials from this role will be used to generate the EKS auth token.                [string] [required] --iam-session-duration  The number of seconds that the temporary IAM credentials should be valid for when assuming the iam-role.
+                           generate the EKS auth token.      [string] [required] --iam-role, --iam-roles  The IAM role ARN to assume when logging in.
+The temporary credentials from this role will be used to generate the EKS auth token.
+You can use this flag multiple times to allow users to select a role.
+                                                              [array] [required]
+  --iam-session-duration   The number of seconds that the temporary IAM
+                           credentials should be valid for when assuming the iam-role.
 This will equate to the maximum amount of time that the user will remain logged in for.
-This must not exceed the allowed maximum session time of the role.                                     [number]
+This must not exceed the allowed maximum session time of the role.                                    [number] OIDC options

-OIDC options
   --client-id      The OIDC client ID from your OIDC provider.
                                                              [string] [required]